ashutosh2211/web-crawler/README.md

   -o OUTPUT_FILE_NAME
                         The name of the output file where the result sets would be persisted.
-                        If argument is not given, the results et is only displayed on console.
+                        If argument is not given, the result set is only displayed on console.
                         The directory for finding the files is `outputs`.

   --fetch-concurrency FETCH_CONCURRENCY